UNIT - 1

 only those students who intended to be monks or nuns.
 Emphasized both theoretical and

+practical aspects.
 Following subjects were included in the syllabus of higher education:

 Buddhism, Hinduism, Jainism, Theology, Philosophy, Metaphysics, Logic, Sanskrit, Pali,